qlik-oss/core-website/docs/tutorials/hello-data.md

 The application consists of the `hello-engine.js` file and the `package-json` file, which is also shared among the Hello Data and Hello Visualization tutorials.

 1. Install dependencies.
+   **Note:** If you already installed the dependencies in the previous tutorial, go to step 2.
    Run the following command from a command shell:

         npm install

     This command installs all of the dependent packages in the `package.json` file.

 2. Run the application.
    Run the following command in a command shell: